AVSystem/developer-zone/docs/LwM2M_Client/Nordic/Runtime_certificate.md

      - In the **Security mode** section, select **Certificate** mode.
         ![Device credentials step](images/add_mgmt_cert.png "Device credentials step")
      - Click **Upload a new certificate** and **Browse**.
-     - In the pop-up, go to the directory where your certificate has been generated, select the `demo-cert.crt` file and click **Open**.
+     - In the pop-up, go to the directory where your certificate has been generated, select the `cert.pem` file and click **Open**.
      - Click **Add device**.

 !!!
 Note